persona1010/.helpfiles/cxx_patterns.md

 - When you want to keep a registry of prototype objects.
 - In graphical applications for duplicating objects.

+#### ✅ Benefits
+- Cloning can be more efficient than creating objects from scratch.
+- Allows dynamic configuration of new objects at runtime.
+- Avoids subclasses proliferation.

 #### 💡 Code Example:
 ```cpp
 #include <iostream>